pokt-network/poktroll/docusaurus/docs/protocol/primitives/probabilistic_proofs.md

 :::note

-See [Pocket_Network_Morse_Probabilistic_Proofs.ipynb](./Pocket_Network_Morse_Probabilistic_Proofs.ipynb) for more details from Morse backing the fact that the majority of the block space is taken up by Proofs.
+See [Pocket_Network_Morse_Probabilistic_Proofs.ipynb](./Pocket_Network_Morse_Probabilistic_Proofs.ipynb) for more details from Morse, supporting the fact that the majority of the block space is taken up by Proofs.

 :::